syncfusion-content/xamarin-docs/Xamarin/Upgrade/how-to-upgrade-syncfusion-components-using-vs-extensions.md

 ---
 layout: post
-title: Upgrading Syncfusion Xamarin components to a latest version
+title: Upgrading Syncfusion<sup>®</sup> Xamarin components to a latest version
-description: Learn here about the how upgrade Syncfusion Xamarin components to a latest version from NuGet manager and migrate.
+description: Learn here about the how upgrade Syncfusion<sup>®</sup> Xamarin components to a latest version from NuGet manager and migrate.
 platform: Xamarin
-control: Essential Studio®
+control: Essential Studio<sup>®</sup>
 documentation: ug
 ---

-# Upgrading Syncfusion Xamarin components to latest version
+# Upgrading Syncfusion<sup>®</sup> Xamarin components to latest version

-Syncfusion publishes the Visual Studio extension in [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.XamarinExtension) for every Syncfusion Volume release, with exciting new features and Service Pack release with major bug fixes in the volume releases.
-You can upgrade to our latest version from any installed Syncfusion version.
+Syncfusion<sup>®</sup> publishes the Visual Studio extension in [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.XamarinExtension) for every Syncfusion<sup>®</sup> Volume release, with exciting new features and Service Pack release with major bug fixes in the volume releases.
+You can upgrade to our latest version from any installed Syncfusion<sup>®</sup> version.

 ## Upgrading to the latest version

-1. In Visual Studio go to **Extensions -> Manage Extensions -> Updates** and find the Syncfusion Xamarin extension.
+1. In Visual Studio go to **Extensions -> Manage Extensions -> Updates** and find the Syncfusion<sup>®</sup> Xamarin extension.

     N> In Visual Studio 2017 or lower, go to Tools -> Extensions and Updates.